Tuesday, December 14, 2010

 Abraham lived at a time when the Sahara and Mesopotamia were drying out after the Holocene Wet Period which began about 12,000 years ago.
 Lakes filled basins throughout the region and the larger lakes reached levels sometimes 330 feet higher than their present levels.
 Around these bodies of water were spongy marshlands which provided channels for navigation for smaller boats.
 One such dugout, made of black mahogany, was discovered in 1987 in the region of Bor-nu at a depth of 16 feet under clays and sands whose alternating sequence indicated deposition in standing and flowing water.
 The dugout is 8000 years old.
 By comparison, Egypt's oldest boat is only about 5000 years old.

-In the time of Noah (about 7,500 years ago), Lake Chad was 130 feet deeper than it is today and covered an area of about 135,000 square miles (350,000 sq km).
-The footprint of ancient Mega-Chad has been confirmed by satellite photography.
 The Nile waters swelled from increased rainfall and cut a deeper and wider floodplain, extending well into Sudan to the west.
 The area attracted merchants from southern Africa who moved their cargo along the rivers and paid tariffs to the chiefs who controlled the river junctions.
 When the climate began to change and the waters receded, those in power found it more difficult to control larger territories.
 Afro-Asiatic kingdom builders such as Nimrod, who depended on the large water systems to control their territories, were faced with shrinking territories.

-These Afro-Asiatic rulers appear to have been related by blood and intermarriage.
+These archaic rulers appear to have been related by blood and intermarriage.
 The dominion of these ruling houses extended from Nigeria to India.
 This “Afro-Asiatic Dominion” is referred to in Genesis 11:1 where we are told that all the “world spoke one language.”
 They charged tariffs for commerce conducted on the parts of the rivers that they controlled and their priests maintained shrines at sacred sites along the rivers.
 We see this pattern of swollen river systems in the Niger-Benue in Nigeria, the Tigris-Euphrates in Mesopotamia, and the Indus-Sarawati Rivers in India.
-Some Nile shrines disappeared with the flooding in more reent centuries, but there is ample evidence of their existence, just as there is evidence of the existence of shrines, temples and urban centers under what is now the Bay of Bengal.
+Some Nile shrines disappeared with the flooding in more recent centuries, but there is ample evidence of their existence, just as there is evidence of the existence of shrines, temples and urban centers under what is now the Bay of Bengal.

-2 comments:
+4 comments:

 How would the new evidence of early civilization in what is now the Persian Gulf, fit into your model?